-The Academic VR Bundle is now available through VR First as part of its Regional Growth Services program.
-VR First is inviting all academic institutions, science parks and innovation centers to join and learn about special bundle rates and opportunities available through VR First’s industry network.
+The Academic VR/AR equipment is now available through VR First as part of its Regional Growth Services program.
+VR First is inviting all academic institutions, science parks and innovation centers to join and learn about special rates and opportunities available through VR First’s industry network.

-Starting early 2018, we will add further hardware devices and software solutions to the academic bundle.
+Starting early 2018, we will add further hardware devices and software solutions to the academic discounted equipment.
 By that, VR First also expands the addressable market for partners through global academic and developer reach,” said Ferhan Ozkan, CEO of VR First.
 More details are available at VR First’s website.

 “Education and academia are pushing the forefront of what’s possible in VR today,” said Daniel O’Brien, GM US, Vive.
-VR First has created a bundle of hardware and software that serves academic needs, educational requirements and increases the accessibility HTC Vive globally.
+VR First has created an offering of hardware and software that serves academic needs, educational requirements and increases the accessibility HTC Vive globally.
 We are happy to support their efforts to bring VR to more educational institutions.”